SwitzerlandOfficial Name: Swiss Confederation

 Travel on expressways (indicated by green signs with a white expressway symbol) requires purchase of a sticker (“vignette”), which must be affixed to the car’s windshield.
 Purchase vignettes at most crossing points, gas stations, and at Swiss Post offices.
 Drivers using the highway system without a vignette may receive hefty fines levied on the spot.
 Please consult with the Federal Office of Transport for the latest information.

 Traffic Laws: In the event of a traffic accident, call the police immediately at 117.
 Call 118 for the fire department and 144 for medical/ambulance services.
 144 functions as the Swiss equivalent to the “911” emergency line in the United States.

-Public Transportation: Public transportation is excellent and punctual.
-The Swiss tourist office and train stations are the best places to obtain information about special fares for tourists.
+Public Transportation: Public transport in Switzerland is excellent, punctual, and safe.
+The Swiss tourist office and train stations are the best places to obtain information on special fares and excursions.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Switzerland’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Switzerland’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) assessed the government of Switzerland’s Civil Aviation Authority to be in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Switzerland’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.